 Next, add the bentonite clay and stir using a plastic or wooden utensil.

-I store our homemade toothpaste in these handy-dandy bpa free GoToob’s.
+I store our homemade toothpaste in these handy-dandy handy dandy GoToob’s.
 Storing our toothpaste in these tubes is easy, mess free and my kids love them!

 I hope you enjoy this toothpaste!